Greenwashing and greenwishing

 Download the study

-Analysis of definitions of greenwashing from supervisory authorities around the world, including Switzerland, EU, Germany, France, UK, USA, Hong Kong and Singapore.
+Analysis of definitions of greenwashing from supervisory authorities around the world, including Switzerland, EU, Germany, France, UK, USA, Hong Kong SAR and Singapore.

 Collection and mapping of greenwashing scenarios from misleading fund names to confusing disclosure methods in order to reveal common patterns and focus areas..